-- Thinking about your organisations, the artists and communities you work with, what impact do you anticipate as a result of this activity, now or in the future?
+- What impact do you anticipate this activity will have on your organisations, the artists and/or communities you work with?
 E.g., benefit to local artists, influence on diverse representation or community cohesion.
-(300 words) - Tell us how you will evaluate and share your learning, including what methods you will use to ensure different perspectives?
+(300 words) - How will you monitor the progress of your activity, including capturing and sharing learning from different perspectives?
 (250 words)